SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 You can view the newly created asset hierarchy in the **Assets** page.
 Also see [viewing assets](/dtm/asset-hierarchy/#viewing-assets).

-In case of bulk operation failure, the entire operation is rolled back and user will be navigated to main assets page to cleanup the entities created and try the operation again.
+In case of a bulk operation failure, the entire operation is rolled back and the user will be navigated to main assets page to cleanup the entities created and to try the operation again.

 ### To view asset details {#to-view-asset-details}